alexkasko/task-engine/README.md

 -(later resumed by user)-> `DATA_LOADED, RESUMED` -(starting second stage)-> `BUILDING_REPORT, IN_PROCESSING` -(finished successfully)-> `FINISHED.
 NORMAL`

-On all processing stages task may be switched to `ERROR` and
+On all processing stages task may be switched to `ERROR`.

 Library usage
 -------------